 Prior to January 1, 2023, we were an "emerging growth company," as defined in the JOBS Act, and we took advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies including, but not limited to, not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act, reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements, and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
 As of January 1, 2023, we are no longer an emerging growth company, however, we still continue to qualify as a "smaller reporting company" which will allow us to take advantage of scaled disclosure requirements.
 We cannot predict if investors will find our common stock less attractive because we will rely on these exemptions.
-If some investors find our common stock less attractive trading market for our common stock, our stock price may be more volatile and it may be difficult for us to raise additional capital as and when we need it.
-If we are unable to raise additional capital as and when we need it, our financial condition and results of operations may be materially and adversely affected.
+If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock, our stock price may be more volatile and it may be difficult for us to raise additional capital as and when we need it, our financial condition and results of operations may be materially and adversely affected.